build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

     }
 ```

 * We declared, on top of the class, the DynamoDB variables and the Data Model variable.
 And using the constructor method we are going to initialize them.
-They will take the profile from the terminal to authenticate.
+They are going to read the AWS profile from the environment to authenticate.
 * We explored Amazon Rekognition in our [previous post](https://go.aws/3PxPyga?r=lp), so for now I will focus only on the added parts of the API to store the information on DynamoDB.
 First we declare the Create method as HttpPost and parse the request from the PictureTableRequest class that we explored earlier.
-The next step is just to create a PictureTable object and fill it with the results from the Amazon Rekognition detection, and then just use the global variable context to save asynchronously the object into the database.
-As you can see this is quite straightforward and doesn't add much custom logic to our methods; it's just one line of code.
+The next step is to create a PictureTable object and fill it with the results from the Amazon Rekognition detection, and then use the global variable context to save asynchronously the object into the database.
+As you can see this is quite straightforward and doesn't add much custom logic to our methods; it's one line of code.

 ```csharp
 [HttpPost]